 A successful DCI testing strategy will begin with an end-to-end (e2e) visibility strategy in the planning and deployment stages that propagates through the ongoing management and maintenance phases.
 Interoperability is a key attribute for test solutions in the DCI environment because test tools that support open APIs provide more flexibility and enable hyperscale organizations to establish their own automation code.

 As these new environments advance their symbiotic transformation, VIAVI Solutions continues to work closely with standards bodies on open source initiatives and best practices that preserve independence and pathways to innovation.

 - Data Center Interconnect Solutions

 The challenges associated with DCI installation, activation, and monitoring require the best available fiber test solutions working collectively to ensure ongoing service quality.
-The rapid evolution of hyperscale technology combined with the high utilization factor of DCI pathways leaves little margin for error.
+The rapid evolution of hyperscale technology, combined with the high utilization factors driving DCI pathways, little margin for error is available.

 Fiber is the lifeblood of connectivity solutions.
 Versatile fiber inspection solutions are an important element of verification and can prevent defects or contamination introduced during installation from degrading performance.
 VIAVI inspection solutions with automated routines, compact form factors, and available multi-fiber connectivity establish a firm foundation for DCI fiber connection assurance.

 The bandwidth demands placed on extreme networks ripple down to interconnects as they carry voluminous information over vast distances.
 Terabit Ethernet in the 400G and 800G categories is now among the transport technologies employed for data center interconnect that demand a more sophisticated level of BER testing and PAM-4 modulation support.
 Test solutions incorporating these cutting-edge data center technologies are invaluable during the development, deployment, and maintenance phases of the lifecycle.